LuisBosquez/docker-mssql-samples/docker-compose-aspnet/README.md

 1. Run the `docker-compose build` command.

 1. Run the `docker-compose up` command.
+After a few seconds, you should be able to see a connection attempt and the message "Successfully connected to SQL Server in Docker.".

 Ready!
 You now have a .NET Core application running against SQL Server in Docker!